 The hiking has been wonderful (at times) this spring.
 The drought dried the trails out nicely, black flies have yet to appear in some places (though they are out in force in others ... ) I have found some time for a few short hikes this spring.
 Back in late April, for example, while Mari lyn was busy with a social commitment, I took a Sunday stroll on the Lincoln Trail up the flanks of Mount Kearsarge in Sutton and Warner, N.H., (the trailhead is just off I89 Exit 10).

 This is part of the Sunapee-Ragged-Kearsarge Greenway (www.srkg.com) loop of day-hiking trails (no overnight camping permitted).
 But it doesn’t get much traffic.
 On a beautiful, sunny, breezy day, perfect for hiking, I saw one other group of three hikers.
 Otherwise had the trail to myself.
 I didn’t have time to make it all the way to the summit of Kearsarge and return, but I did make it up Black Mountain, a hill with a wonderful view of Kearsarge and north to Cardigan.
 Good exercise, great fun, a perfect way to escape for four hours.
-I really think you should have been
+I really think you should have been there with me.

 This past weekend, I was in Charlemont, Mass., at Zoar Outdoor (www.zoaroutdoor. com), where I saw lots of other folks grinning from ear to ear as they came off the aerial adventure zipline canopy tour.
 Other groups were whitewater rafting.
 And if it had been just a little warmer, I’m sure others would have been floating down easier stretches of the river on sit-on-top kayaks.
 I’m pretty sure they were enjoying life more than if they’d been home mowing the lawn.